albertosantagostino/AoC-2020/README.md

 **Debug configuration**
 `./build.sh DBG` or `./build.sh DBG <TARGET>`

-The debug configuration is already configured to facilitate the usage of Visual Studio Code debugging.
+The debug configuration is configured to facilitate Visual Studio Code debugging.
 After breakpoints are set, press `F5` to build and debug interactively the source file currently opened

 #### Requirements

 CMake ≥ 3.15, gcc ≥ 9.3